 Hecatompylos: one of the capitals of the ancient Parthian Empire.
 The identification with Šahr-e Qumis is not uncontested.

 The first photo shows a caravanserai along the main road from Tehran to Mashad, or, to use the ancient name: along the Silk road from Rhagae to Susia.
 It is near modern Qosheh.
-Here, a visitor of Hecatompylos, the old capital of the Parthian Empire, has to leave the highway.
+Here, a visitor of Hecatompylos, since the days of Arsaces I (r.247-217) the residence of the Parthian Empire, has to leave the highway.
 According to its (Greek) name, the city once had "hundred gates", because it was "the meeting-place of all the roads leading to the surrounding districts".note[Polybius, World History, 10.28.7.]

 On the plain of Šahr-e Qumis, you can see several ancient mounds.
 Only a few of them have been properly excavated, and the area between them has mostly been ignored.
 Yet, the first results are encouraging: several architectural remains have been identified, which appear to have belonged to a palace-like building and a fort.
 Elsewhere, archaeologists found tombs, ceramics, seals, and two lists with personal names that date back to the year 170 of the Arsacid era (= 78 BCE).